mutualite/pathway/README.md

 ## About

 webpAIge unlocks real-time conversations with webpages.
 Powered by the Pathways framework, it gathers content in real-time, and then uses the Gemini AI model for chat completion.
+Here is the architecture diagram of how it works .

 ## Demo